My guide for keeping your hiking boots at their very best.

 As a ranger, I practically live in outdoor gear, and everything I own gets pretty heavily used and abused through my usual working day.
 Like my hiking boots, which I wear most days (if it’s not hiking boots, I must be in either wellies or sandals.
 Roll on summertime!).
 But I do like to get the best out of my stuff, so that means I also take a bit of time to care for and maintain my gear to make sure it lasts well and keeps performing at the standard I expect it to.

-These are my top tips for caring for hiking boots, and ensuring happy feet when you head out hiking:
+These are my top tips for caring for you hiking boots, ensuring that they don’t end up stinky and awful, and keeping you with happy feet when you head out hiking:

 Keep them fresh.
 Take out your insoles when you take off your boots.
 Most good quality boots have removable insoles for easy cleaning (and so you can replace with custom orthotics), and these can become warm, sweaty sponges swarming with bacteria.
 Eventually, they’ll start to smell and it can also degrade the materials of the boot.
 Let them dry out overnight next to your boots between uses, and they’ll be good to go.